We are the civic society for the town of Horsham in the county of West Sussex, UK.

 Under the title "Horsham Profiles" are numerous articles written by Brian Slyfield, a former editor of our Newsletter, on topics related to the history of the town.
 The list has recently been updated and copies of the articles are available on request from Brian.
 Access the "Horsham Profiles" page here

-After months of careful preparation the Society is pleased to announce the launch of an important new publication - Good by Design - which we hope will encourage better quality building design of all types from small home improvements to major developments.
+In Autumn 2018 the Society launched of an important new publication - Good by Design - which we hope will encourage better quality building design of all types from small home improvements to major developments.
 It is easy to criticise designs without offering viable alternatives, so we intend Good by Design to be a guide for everyone who wishes to make helpful and valid comments on development proposals or individual planning applications.
 Better still, we hope that designers and developers - large and small - will note and heed the advice in the document at an early stage in their planning.

 Good by Design is a 40 page booklet looking at many different types of development.
 For example, a proposal might be a major development in the countryside, or an application in Horsham town, or a building within a conservation area.
 We look at different aspects, for example how the design takes account of the site layout, the materials used, or the security.
 In total we cover twenty five aspects or themes.
 For each theme we consider the important features in the final design.
 For example we might wish to see a layout that follows the existing topography with hedgerows and trees retained, a design which uses good quality and maintainable materials, or a site plan where security is included but is not intrusive.
 The booklet is generously illustrated - frequently using examples already found in Horsham - showing how our ideas can be implemented.
 There is also a shorter summary version intended as an aide memoire.